britram/taps-transports/draft-ietf-taps-transports-04.md

-Transport protocols can also be differentiated by the features of the services they provide: for instance, SCTP offers a message-based service that does not suffer head-of-line blocking when used with multiple stream, because it can accept blocks of data out of order, UDP-Lite provides partial integrity protection, and LEDBAT can provide low-priority "scavenger" communication.
+Transport protocols can also be differentiated by the features of the services they provide: for instance, SCTP offers a message-based service providing full or partial reliability and allowing to minimize the head of line blocking due to the support of unordered and unordered message delivery within multiple streams, UDP-Lite provides partial integrity protection, and LEDBAT can provide low-priority "scavenger" communication.

 # Terminology